 After protracted and heated negotiations with the insurer’s loss adjuster:

-- Full replacement values for loft contents agreed.
+- Full replacement value for all loft contents were agreed.

-- Specification accepted and the house was re-instated to its previous condition.
+- Specification was accepted and the house was reinstated to it’s previous condition.

-- Full replacement of new kitchen and wooden floor.
+- Full replacement of the new kitchen and wooden floor.

 - Extended temporary accommodation while the house was repaired.